zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 **Connection to Chapter 1**: Remember when we first used ExecutionEngine in Chapter 1 to compile our matrix multiplication?
 We treated it as a simple "compile and run" black box.
 Now you understand what's really happening: ExecutionEngine wraps LLVM's JIT, translates MLIR dialects to LLVM IR, optimizes the code, compiles to machine code in memory, and gives us a function pointer.
 That "magic" was LLVM's battle-tested JIT infrastructure working behind the scenes.

 For this book, we use ExecutionEngine for three pragmatic reasons.
 It simplifies learning by letting us focus on IR rather than build systems.
 It enables rapid experimentation—we can change code and test immediately without rebuild cycles.
 It makes Python integration trivial, avoiding the complexity of linking and loading compiled libraries.

-But as we progress toward production-grade systems—particularly in Chapters 13-14 when we build GPT inference engines—we'll see how real deployments work: compile MLIR to object files, link to create libraries, and deploy statically compiled binaries for predictable latency and minimal memory overhead.

 ## 3.3 The Pass Infrastructure: Orchestrating Transformations